Facebook's Zuckerberg says mobile first priority

 Facebook's offering marks a watershed moment for the new generation of Web companies that are challenging established players such as Google and Yahoo for consumers' online time and for advertising dollars.

-The company's shares, which will be listed on Nasdaq under the symbol FB, could begin trading as soon as May 18.
+The company's shares, which will be listed on Nasdaq under the symbol FB (FB.O), could begin trading as soon as May 18.

 "They did a good job of addressing the tough questions.
 They have a clear vision," said one investor who attended the event but did not want to be named.